vanaklay/mkdiruby/README.md

     puts "End install dependencies" end
 ```
-`system("command_line")` allows us the ability to launch command line code in Ruby.
+In a nutshell, the `system("command_line")` code enables the Ruby program to run any command line in the CLI.

-5 - Launch the command line `rspec --init` to install spec folder and .rspec file
+### 5. Run the command line `rspec --init` to create a `spec` folder and a `.rspec` file

+Same logic, back in our app.rb file, we add:
 ```ruby
 # ./lib/app.rb